guicho271828/hypercast/README.md

 + The target types are a bitvector (bitwise encoding), a character (code-char) and octet-vector (code from ironclad).
 + We compare the runtimes between the inlined GF by `inlined-generic-function` and the standard generic function in ANSI CL.

-+ Environent: Thinkpad X61, Core2Duo 1.8GHz, running on the battery
++ Environent: Thinkpad X61, Core2Duo 1.8GHz, running on battery

 | target type  | standard GF | inlined GF |
 |--------------|-------------|------------|